 We also check your blood glucose to screen for diabetes mellitus when doing this test.
 Glucose is the main source of energy in the body.
 High levels may be an indicator of diabetes or impaired glucose tolerance.
 There are different types of diabetes caused by a lack of insulin, not enough insulin, or lack of effectiveness of insulin.
-Insulin is a hormone produced by the body.
-Its job is to lock away glucose in muscle and liver until it is needed.
+Insulin is a hormone produced by the body and its job is to lock away glucose in muscle and liver until it is needed.
 Uncontrolled high levels of blood glucose can cause damage to the eyes, kidneys, heart, blood vessels and nerves.

 If your total cholesterol is over 5mmol/litre we will advise you to see your GP for further investigation.
 We will also provide you with lifestyle and dietary advice that can help you improve your cholesterol profile.

 Normal levels of glucose are between 4 and 6 mmol/litre (fasting) and between 4 and 7 mmol/litre (non-fasting).
 We will advise that you see your GP for further investigation if your level is outside levels .
 If your level is above 10 (fasting) or 12 mmol/litre (non-fasting) and you pass a lot of urine or feel very thirsty we will advise that you see your doctor urgently.